Xunnamius/eslint-plugin-import/docs/rules/order.md

 Roughly speaking, the grouping algorithm is as follows:

-1. If the import has no corresponding identifiers (e.g. `import './my/thing.js'`) or is otherwise "unassigned," and [`warnOnUnassignedImports`][5] is disabled, or is an unsupported use of `require()`, it will be ignored entirely since the order of these imports may be important for their side-effects
+1. If the import has no corresponding identifiers (e.g. `import './my/thing.js'`), is otherwise "unassigned," or is an unsupported use of `require()`, and [`warnOnUnassignedImports`][5] is disabled, it will be ignored entirely since the order of these imports may be important for their side-effects
 2. If the import is part of an arcane TypeScript declaration (e.g. `import log = console.log`), it will be considered **object**.
 However, note that external module references (e.g. `import x = require('z')`) are treated as normal `require()`s and import-exports (e.g. `export import w = y;`) are ignored entirely
 3. If the import is [type-only][6], `"type"` is in `groups`, and [`sortTypesAmongThemselves`][7] is disabled, it will be considered **type** (with additional implications if using [`pathGroups`][8] and `"type"` is in [`pathGroupsExcludedImportTypes`][9])
 4. If the import's specifier matches [`import/internal-regex`][28], it will be considered **internal**